LoopKit/loopdocs/docs/browser/automatic.md

 #### Updated Build Features

-The code that controls the build process was streamlined and enhanced to have these features:
+The code that controls the build process was streamlined and enhanced.
+It runs every Sunday at a time when *GitHub* is not impacted.
+The portion of the action that decides whether to build or not completes in a few seconds.

-* build when updates are found on any Sunday
+**Build when**

-* build on the second Sunday of the month regardless of update status
+* updates are detected
-* rearrange the order so the check whether to build takes a few seconds
+* it is the second Sunday of the month

-    * longer processes are skipped when build is skipped
+**Other features**

 * remove the concept of alive branches
 * remove the requirement that your fork name match the upstream repository name
 * enable any branch in your fork to be updated if the upstream repository has the same branch
     * if you choose to have a special branch in your fork set to default, the automatic check for updates works for that special branch

 ??? question "Do you want to know more?
 (Click to open/close)"
     **Build Action Redesign**